gatanegro/gatanegro/README.md

 ### License
 This work is licensed under the GNU General Public License v4 as published on Zenodo.
 For work hosted on GitHub, additional terms and restrictions apply.
 See the [LICENSE](https://github.com/gatanegro/gatanegro/blob/main/License.md) file for details.

+## Download and Run

+1. Go to the [Releases](https://github.com/gatanegro/bridge-formula/releases) section of this repository.
+2. Download the latest distribution file (e.g., `BridgeFormulaInstaller.exe`, `.zip`, `.pdf`, etc.).
+3. Follow the instructions provided in the downloaded file or below:

+### Running the Application

+- On Windows: Double-click the installer or executable.
+- On Mac/Linux: Follow any provided instructions or run the file via terminal with appropriate commands.

+> **Note:** Ensure you have the necessary dependencies and permissions to run the application.